BarbaraRd/BarbaraRd/README.md

 ...and, of course, a shoulder to cry on when the errors begin to bully you.

-Easy-going, but pedant and precise, I bring a calm atmosphere to a stressful workspace in order to get the job done and motivate team members to focus.
+Easy-going, but pedant and precise.
+Capable of working in a team or by myself.

 Currently available for projects.
 You can find me on LinkedIn or by email: barbara.rados22@gmail.com